pranabsarkar/Conll_task/README.md

 # **CoNLL-2003 Tagging Task**
-In this Repository you will find 3 models different models trained on the English CoNLL-2003 dataset, which can tag the sentences into their respective POS tags, Syntactic chunk tags, and NER tags.
+In this Repository you will find 3 different models trained on the English CoNLL-2003 dataset, which can tag the sentences into their respective POS tags, Syntactic chunk tags, and NER tags.

 ![](images/ner.gif)